Arpit9110/SY0_701/Domain_13.md

 Encryption

-  It is fundamental safeguard that protects the backup data from unauthorized access and potential breach, by jumbeling out the or removing the and replacing them with the help of a key.
+  It is fundamental safeguard that protects the backup data from unauthorized access and potential breach, by jumbling out the or removing the and replacing them with the help of a key.
-   Data-at-rest Encryption: Encrypting data as it is written to storage
+   - Data-at-rest Encryption: Encrypting data as it is written to storage

-   Data-in-transit Encrytpion: Protecting data during transmission
+   - Data-in-transit Encryption: Protecting data during transmission

-   Importance: Safeguarding backup data from unauthorized access and breaches
+   - Importance: Safeguarding backup data from unauthorized access and breaches

 Snapshots: It is a Point-in-time copies capturing a consistent state.
 It Records only changes since the previous snapshot, reducing storage requirements.
 Use case : Valuable for systems where data consistency is critical, like databases and file servers.